fabric8io/kansible/README.md

  * you can then run it via

  ```
-     ./bin/gosupervise
+     ./bin/kansible
  ```

 ## Running pods locally

-You can run `gosupervise rc ...` easily on a local build when working on the code.
-However to try out changes to the pod for `gosupervise pod ...` you can run that locally outside of docker with a small trick.
+You can run `kansible rc ...` easily on a local build when working on the code.
+However to try out changes to the pod for `kansible pod ...` you can run that locally outside of docker with a small trick.

 You must set the `HOSTNAME` environment variable to a valid pod name you wish to use.